UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-pseudometric-spaces.lagda.md

   (f : short-function-Pseudometric-Space A B) where

-  map-short-function-cauchy-approximation-Pseudometric-Space :
+  map-cauchy-approximation-short-function-Pseudometric-Space :
     cauchy-approximation-Pseudometric-Space A →
     cauchy-approximation-Pseudometric-Space B
-  map-short-function-cauchy-approximation-Pseudometric-Space (u , H) =
+  map-cauchy-approximation-short-function-Pseudometric-Space (u , H) =
     ( map-short-function-Pseudometric-Space A B f ∘ u ,
       λ ε δ →
         is-short-map-short-function-Pseudometric-Space